ChaoticTrials/Website/docs/wiki/mods/skyblock-builder/packdev/config/world.md

 **This config option needs a full restart once you already joined a world.**

 ## Surface
-The block settings for generating the overworld surface.
+The block settings for generating the different dimensions surfaces.
 It's in the same format as [flat world generation settings 🔗](https://minecraft.fandom.com/wiki/Superflat#Preset_code_format), but will ignore the biome.
-You can set it for the overworld only.
+You can set it for each dimension.
+Instead of removing the dimension from the list, just set it to an empty string to generate it completely void.
 If the surface is disabled, it will ignore the setting.

 ## Single biome
 ### Biome
 Specifies the biome for a whole dimension.
+A list with all possible structures can be found in `config/skyblockbuilder/data/biomes.txt`.
 You can set the dimension you want.
-If you keep it as `default`, the [start dimension](spawn.md#dimension) will be used.
+If you keep it as `null`, the [start dimension](spawn.md#dimension) will be used.

-Allowed values:

-- `default`
-- `overworld`
-- `the_nether`
-- `the_end`

 **WARNING**: Some structures need a special biome, e.g. Mansion needs Dark Oak Forest!
 These structures will not be generated if you have only one biome!